shivannis/xandr-docs-public/xandr-docs/articles/invest/appnexus-direct-for-buyers.md

 ---
-Title : Microsoft Invest - Xandr Direct for Buyers Description : This page explains what Xandr Direct is and other helpful details for using it.
+Title : Xandr Direct for Buyers
+Description : This page explains what Xandr Direct is and other helpful details for using it.
 ---